Chronicle of Walter of Guisborough

 [her daughter] Adelaide Ponthieu was born to Enguerrand II Count Ponthieu and Adelaide Normandy Countess Troyes and Meaux Champagne Aumale Ponthieu.

-The Deeds of the Dukes of Normandy.
+History of the Dukes of Normandy by William of Jumieges.
 Now this Waltheof1 had three daughters by his wife [Judith], the daughter of the Countess of Aumale, who herself was the maternal sister [Adelaide] of William the Elder, King of the English.
 Of these daughters of Earl Waltheof, the eldest [Maud] was married to Simon of Senlis, with the county of Huntingdon, and by him she had one son named Simon.
 When Simon the earl died, David, brother of Queen Matilda the Second of England, took her as his wife, and by her had a son named Henry.
 After the deaths of his brothers Edgar and Alexander, kings of the Scots, he himself succeeded to the kingdom.
 The second daughter, Judith [Adelise], as already mentioned, was married to Ralph de Tosny.
 The third was married to Robert, son of Richard, as we have just recounted.

 Habuit autem idem Waldevus tres filias ex uxore sua, filia comitissæ de Albamarla, quæ comitissa fuit soror uterina Willelmi, regis Anglorum senioris.
 Harum autem filiarum comitis Waldevi primogenitam accepit Simon Silvanectensis, cum comitatu Huntedoniæ, et genuit ex ca unum filium vocatum Simonem.
 Mortuo autem Simone comite, David, frater secundæ Mathildis reginæ Anglorum, duxit uxorem ejus, ex qua suscepit unum filium, scilicet Henricum.
 Sublatis autem de medio fratribus ejus Dudecano et Alexandro, regibus Scotorum, ipse idem regnum suscepit.
 Aliam vero; scilicet Judith, Rodulphus de Toeneio, sicut jam dictum est, duxit uxorem.
 Tertiam Robertus filius Richardi, sicut modo commemoravimus.